EarthlingInteractive/PHPStorage/README.md

 - JSO form: Standard form for JSON REST services.
   Values will usually be the same as those in schema form, but keys will be 'camelCase' instead of 'plain english'.
+  - "JSO" is not a typo.
+Objects in this form are the objects that would be JSON-encoded without JSON encoding yet applied, hence no 'N'.
   - 'id' field is added to objects that have composite keys.